jlmadurga/django-telegram-bot-demo/README.rst

 * List questions
 * List choices of questions
-* Vote for a choice
+* Vote for a choice only once you have authenticated chat.
+You need to register in the website and login when telegram requires.

 Installation